 - An attestation of vocational specialization (AVS)

-- A Canadian, private institution sanctioned by provincial decree to confer degrees, such as an associate, bachelor’s, master’s or doctoral degree, however only if the student is enrolled in a program of study leading to a degree, as sanctioned by the province, which might not comprise all programs of a study presented by the private institution
+- A Canadian private institution that a provincial decree authorizes to confer degrees (associate, bachelor’s, master’s, or doctoral) — but only if you enrol in a degree-granting program.
+However only if the province approves the program and the student enrols in it which might not comprise all programs of a study presented by the private institution

 Eligible candidates of Post-Graduation Work Permit Program in Canada